Thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice: Results

 which is shown in Fig.\,\ref{fig:enerentr}\,(b).
 As expected, we obtain $s(T \to \infty) \equiv \ln 4$ for all $U/t$, while it decreases and goes toward zero when $T$ is reduced.
 However, the way $s(T) \to 0$ depends on the value of $U/t$.
 For instance, for $U/t=3$, the entropy approaches zero in close similarity to the non-interacting case, while for $U/t=7$ it decays slowly at low temperatures, directly affecting the specific heat, as discussed latter.

 Interestingly, the entropy curves for different values of the interaction strength cross around $s \approx{\ln 2}$.
 This crossing has also been observed for the square \cite{Paiva01,Khatami11,Tang12,Tang13} and honeycomb lattices, \cite{Tang12,Tang13,Paiva05} and is closely connected with the possibility of adiabatical cooling in the system.
 That is, for entropies greater than $s \approx \ln 2$, Fig.\,\ref{fig:enerentr}\,(b) shows that increasing $U/t$ (at fixed entropy) pushes the temperature up.
 On the other hand, below $s \approx \ln 2$, increasing $U/t$ at fixed entropy actually cools the system.
+At this point, we recall that this change of behavior should occur around an energy scale where the entropy of a Fermi liquid state becomes lower then the limit of the Heisenberg model (i.e., of localized spin-$1/2$).
+At high temperatures, the latter exhibits weakly interacting spins, which, in turn, leads to a crossing of entropies around $s \approx \ln 2$.

-The adiabatical cooling/heating of the systems is shown in Fig.\,\ref{fig:isentcomp}, which is constructed by selecting fixed values of entropy in Fig.\,\ref{fig:enerentr}\,(b), and gathering the temperature for each $U/t$ value.
-A comparison between the isentropic curves on the square,\cite{Paiva10} honeycomb\cite{Tang12} and kagome lattices is also presented, and shows that, for low values of $s$, adiabatic cooling on the kagome lattice is at least as effective as in the honeycomb lattice.
+The adiabatic cooling/heating of the systems is shown in Fig.\,\ref{fig:isentcomp}, which is constructed by selecting fixed values of entropy in Fig.\,\ref{fig:enerentr}\,(b), and gathering the temperature for each $U/t$ value.
+A comparison between the isentropic curves on the square,\cite{Paiva10} honeycomb\cite{Tang12} and kagome lattices is also presented and shows that, for low values of $s$, adiabatic cooling on the kagome lattice is at least as effective as in the honeycomb lattice.
+Further evidence of it is present below when investigating the behavior of the double occupancy at lower temperatures.

 Figures \ref{fig:spheat}\,(a) and (b) display the behavior of the specific heat,